qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

   pair: Loading; PostGIS layers

-* PostGIS database --- data source is a string with all information needed to create a connection to PostgreSQL database. :class:`QgsDataSourceUri` class can generate this string for you.
+* PostGIS database --- data source is a string with all information needed to create a connection to PostgreSQL database.
+  :class:`QgsDataSourceUri <qgis.core.QgsDataSourceUri>`_ class
+  can generate this string for you.
 Note that QGIS has to be compiled with Postgres support, otherwise this provider isn't available: